FPGA-MAFIA/fpga_mafia_wiki/docs/rvc/core_verification/checker_tasks.md

 - The first write in the `mini_core` was capture during the simulation in time of 200, and the data written to register 1 was 1.
 This information relates to instruction located at PC 0x00000014.
 - To fix that issue, you need to debug your core and find out why the data written to register 1 is 1 instead of 0.

-### Types of mismatches and possible (non trivial) causes.
+### Types of mismatches and possible causes.
-1. Pc is different between the two cores in the same write: This may indicates that your core misses some write instruction to the register file.
-If your core seems to work ok than it can be caused by the wrong Pc assignment inside the `mini_core_tasks.vh` file.
+1. Pc is different between the two cores in the same write.[^1]
+- This may indicates that your core misses some write instruction to the register file.
+- If your core seems to work ok than it can be caused by the wrong Pc assignment inside the `mini_core_tasks.vh` file.
 For example: if you use 5 stage pipeline, you need to assign the Pc value to the write history from the `mini_core_wb.sv` stage (PcQ104H).
-2. Data is different between the two cores in the same write: This may indicates that your core writes a wrong data to the register file.
-One of the reasons for this is that your forwarding unit is not working correctly.
+2. Data is different between the two cores in the same write[^1]
+- This may indicates that your core writes a wrong data to the register file.
+- One of the reasons for this is that your forwarding unit is not working correctly.
-3. Different number of writes to the register file: This may indicates that your core misses some write instruction to the register file as in case 1.
-One of the reasons for this can caused by wrong stall (miss of instruction or perform unnecessary).
+3. Different number of writes to the register file[^1]
+- This may indicates that your core misses some write instruction to the register file as in case 1.

-- Please remember that there may be many other reasons for the mismatches.
+- This can caused by wrong stall (miss of instruction or perform unnecessary one).

+[^1]This may indicates some other issues in your core like alu and many other possible issues.